On this page

 Drill Hole Geophysical Logging (PDF 14.8 MB)

-This kit is designed to help students in years for to ten to learn more about their planet and being able to identify minerals and there uses.
+This kit is designed to help students in years four to ten to learn more about their planet and being able to identify minerals and there uses.

-The revised second edition of the Mineral identification and Uses Lab book includes:
+The second edition of the Mineral identification and Uses Lab book includes:

 - information on how to identify mineral samples and mineral identification chart